gkweston/CSCE438-DockerEnvironment/README.md

 # CSCE438 Docker Environment
 An AmazonLinux Docker image with all dependancies up to MP3, configurable with VSCode, with resource allocation through Docker.
 Portable for MacOS/Linux/Windows/WSL2.

-For all steps below, run from your prefered bash/zsh instance (including on WSL2).
+Install Docker before following all steps below on your prefered shell.

 ## Pulling from Docker Hub
 TODO

 ## Building the base image locally
 If you don't want to pull the image from Docker Hub, use the following steps to build it locally.
-Feel free to add your own dependancies to the build chain in `/base/Dockerfile`, or create your own Dockerfile to inherit this image and add more tools to it.
+Feel free to add your own dependancies to the build chain in `/base/Dockerfile`.

 Make sure Docker is running, then from this directory run: